mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/fallbackPolling.md

 oneline: "What the watcher should use if the system runs out of native file watchers"
 ---

-When using file system events, this option specifies the polling strategy that gets used when the system runs out of native file watchers and/or doesn't support native file watchers.
+When using file system events, this option specifies <span class='important'>the polling strategy that gets used when the system runs out of native file watchers and/or doesn't support native file watchers</span>.

 - `fixedPollingInterval`: Check every file for changes several times a second at a fixed interval.
 - `priorityPollingInterval`: Check every file for changes several times a second, but use heuristics to check certain types of files less frequently than others.